-There are a number of potential causes of spinal narrowing, also known as spinal stenosis, that can lead to back or neck pain in an otherwise healthy patient.
-An unfortunate side effect of growing older is that our spinal anatomy naturally begins to gradually deteriorate.
+There are a number of potential causes of spinal narrowing, also known as spinal stenosis, that can lead to neck or back pain in an otherwise healthy patient.
+An unfortunate result of growing older is that our spinal anatomy naturally begins to gradually deteriorate.
 While this deterioration is not necessarily symptomatic on its own, when the spinal column or one of the foraminal canals becomes constricted to the point that it compresses the nerves that they are supposed to protect, a number of painful symptoms may be experienced.

 Some of the most common causes of spinal narrowing include: